Evidence-Based Dentistry Awards

 The Evidence-Based Dentistry Faculty and Practice Awards were established by the ADA and the American Association for Dental, Oral, and Craniofacial Research (AADOCR).
 Winners of the EBD Awards receive a commemorative plaque and a $1,000 honorarium.
 They are selected by a committee composed of members of the ADA Council on Scientific Affairs Clinical Excellence Subcommittee, representation from AADOCR, and a non-voting participant from Colgate.

-Winners of the 2022 EBD Awards were honored at an in-person ceremony during SmileCon 2022 in Houston
+Winners of the 2023 EBD Awards were honored at an in-person ceremony during SmileCon 2023 in Orlando.

 Submission instructions